-What is a Service Level Agreement?
+What Is a Service Level Agreement?
 Everything Businesses Need to Know About Internet SLA’s

-The core components of SLAs are Uptime, Packet Delivery and Latency.
+The core components of SLAs are uptime, packet delivery and latency.

-What is uptime in an SLA?
+What Is Uptime in an SLA?

 Uptime is defined as the percentage of time that a customer has broadband service availability in a given month.

-Do I need MTTR?
+Do I Need MTTR?

 Some carriers also add MTTR to their SLAs.
-MTTR can refer to “Mean Time To Respond” or “Mean Time To Repair.”
+MTTR refers to “Mean Time To Respond” or “Mean Time To Repair.”
 Mean Time To Respond is generally used to convey the average maximum amount of time for a carrier to respond to customer inquiries regarding an outage or severe degradation issue.

 Mean Time to Repair, on the other hand, is the maximum time per month, on average, to repair an outage or severe service degradation issue.
-It may or may not be limited to business hours, or exclude holidays.
+It may or may not be limited to business hours or exclude holidays.

-85% of businesses are using cloud-based apps today.
+Eighty-five percent of businesses are using cloud-based apps today.
 For most of these businesses, a high level of service quality and connectivity is required.
 The caliber of service you need will ultimately depend on your network requirements.